Market Forces Primary Driver of Transition in the ERCOT Grid, According to Report by Brattle Economists

 To reach these forecasts, the Brattle authors examined several market factors, including the availability of cheap, abundant natural gas, and the falling cost of utility-scale solar PV technology, along with regulatory factors such as enhanced energy efficiency programs and potential new federal regulations on power plant emissions.

 The report, “Exploring Natural Gas and Renewables in ERCOT, Part IV: The Future of Clean Energy in ERCOT,” is authored by Brattle Principal Ira Shavel, Associates Yingxia Yang and Roger Lueken, and Research Analysts Andrew O’Brien and Colin McIntyre.
 The study is part of a series of studies Brattle has prepared for TCEC beginning in 2013 that analyze how natural gas and renewable energy might interact in the ERCOT grid in future years, depending on a range of market and regulatory factors.
-The study can be downloaded using the link below.
+The study can be downloaded below.